-Rear Delt Flys is an effective exercise for targeting the posterior head of the shoulders, upper back and traps.
+Rear Delt Flys exercise is an effective exercise for targeting the posterior head of the shoulders, upper back and traps.

 Many shoulder problems occur during pressing exercises because of strength imbalances and the posterior area is often overlooked.